harrydowning/serl/docs/source/index.rst

 Serl is a command line tool used to manage and execute programming languages serialized with YAML.
 The format of these language is specified in the :ref:`lang-config` section.

+--- Provide broad overview for how it works

 .. .. note ::
 ..
 At the moment the tool is in an early stage of its development and so its interface may change.